How to check if windows server is under DDOS attack

 2. SQL connection timeouts occur frequently.

-3. Site timeout errors prevent users from accessing the site.
+3. Site timeout errors stop users from viewing the site.

 4. Unable to send or receive emails.